- 260 mA +12V idle

 It is possible to simultaneously address the CV inputs to multiple targets, even across different tracks.
 These modulations routings use external voltages as an offset to shift the defined values:

-- Pitch Shift (change CVs in pitch mode minding the scale in use);
+- Pitch Shift (modulate a CV in pitch mode minding the scale in use);

 - Stage Shift (access CVs and Gates of a different stage than the one that is actually playing);